cjulliar/Movie_Popularity_Prediction/README.md

 ### Webapp

-In order to launch the webapp on your local system, you first need to create a .env file in the webapp/niab folder.
+In order to launch the webapp on your local system, you first need to create a .env file in the webapp folder.
 Here is the environment variables that the .env should include :
 ```
 SECRET_KEY='your-secret-key'